igorbenic/pets/readme.txt

 Make sure you have set the donation form under Pets > Settings > Give.

 == Changelog ==

+= 0.2.1 =
+- Fixed styles
+- Fixed Single Pet short description

+= 0.2.0 =
+- Added a Widget for Single Pet
+- Added a Shortcode for Single Pet
+- Added a Grid Layout on Archive page
+- Added a Search form on Archive page

 = 0.1.0 =
 Basic features added.